thaqifazfar15/thaqifazfar15/README.md

 ### Hello!

-#### I'm a 17 years old student from Malaysia who want to be a Full-Stack Developer.
+#### I'm a 17 years old student from Malaysia who want to become a Full-Stack Developer.

 #### Now, I'm learning
 - NodeJS